 2.3.5 Tempo and Mode of Evolutionary Change

 The question of nominalism regarding species points toward a final aspect of Darwin's theory with which many of those otherwise sympathetic to him disagreed, his gradualism.
 For apart from the question of whether his views entailed ‘nominalism’ about natural kinds, they do seem to reflect a belief that the evolutionary process must be a slow and gradual one.
 It is perhaps here that we see the most lasting impact of Darwin's careful study of Charles Lyell's Principles of Geology while on H.M.S.
 Beagle.
-I stress slow and gradual, for it is clear that one could have a slow but non-gradual evolutionary process (perhaps the geologically rapid periods of speciation postulated by Eldridge and Gould's ‘punctuated equilibrium model’ are such), and one could have a rapid but gradual one (for example the process George Gaylord Simpson labeled ‘adaptive radiation’, where a population migrates to a location with a variety of unexploited niches, and rapidly evolves to exploit them).
-Darwin stresses over and over again that he conceives of natural selection ‘adding up infinitely small variations’, and that he imagines the process of speciation to take a very long time.
+I stress slow and gradual, for it is clear that one could have a slow but non-gradual evolutionary process (perhaps the long periods of evolutionary stasis punctuated by geologically rapid periods of speciation postulated by Eldridge and Gould's ‘punctuated equilibrium model’ are such); and one could have a rapid but gradual one (for example the process George Gaylord Simpson labeled ‘adaptive radiation’, where a population migrates to a location with a variety of unexploited niches, and rapidly evolves to exploit them).
+Darwin stresses over and over again that he conceives of natural selection ‘adding up infinitely small variations’, and that he imagines the process of speciation to take place over a very long period of time.

 One of the strongest arguments for insisting that ‘Darwinism’ as it is used today is isomorphic to Darwin's Darwinism, as Gayon puts it, is that each of these questions is still hotly debated, and has been throughout the theory's history.
 With all of the amazing changes that have been wrought by the genetic, biochemical, and molecular revolutions, with the development of mathematical models of population genetics and ecology, of sophisticated techniques for both field and laboratory investigation of evolutionary processes, and of cladistic analysis in systematics, it nevertheless remains true that one can find evolutionary biologists who adhere to Darwin's Darwinism, and are recognized as doing so by both themselves and their critics.
 In the next section of this article, I will develop a portrait of contemporary Darwinism around each of these contested features.